What is modeling?

 No matter how well we know them, we don't know what they want to say.
 Even the people who know us the best don't know what we want to say.
 For example, parents can also get things wrong if they speak for the child.

 We want to let the user know that language might help, but we're not diving into conclusions.
-When we're trying to demonstrate language that might help our learner with a real-time situation, model more than one option, drive in a "maybe" or "perhaps", and wait.
-If you do this, you could hear something from them that you weren't expecting!
+When trying to demonstrate language that might help our learner with a real-time situation, model more than one option, drive in a "maybe" or "perhaps," and wait.
+If you do this, you may hear something from them that you weren't expecting!